Acura TL: Fourth generation (UA8 2009, UA9 2009 SH-AWD)

 SH-AWD ("Super Handling" All Wheel Drive) is a multi-vectoring all wheel drive system designed more for performance than for simply providing traction in adverse circumstances.
 While cruising, the system sends 90% of the power to the front wheels and 10% to the rear wheels.
-Acceleration puts more torque on the rear wheels.
-The car can put up to 70% of the total available power to the rear wheels to assist with rapid acceleration, and of that 70%, 100% can be pushed to either the left or right wheel in order to assist the vehicle through a corner.
+Acceleration sends more torque on the rear wheels; the car can put up to 70% of the total available power to the rear wheels to assist with rapid acceleration, and of that 70%, 100% can be pushed to either the left or right wheel in order to assist the vehicle through a corner.

-The brakes on the new TL have been increased in size, from the older 11.8 in front disc and 11.1 in rear disc to the now Ridgeline-sized 12.6 in front discs and 13.2 in rear disc, still incorporating an internal rear drum e-brake while maintaining hydraulic discs for the foot applied brakes.
+The brakes on the new TL were increased in size from the older 11.8 in front disc and 11.1 in rear disc, to Ridgeline-sized 12.6 in front discs and 13.2 in rear disc, still incorporating an internal rear drum e-brake while maintaining hydraulic discs for the foot applied brakes.
 The bolt pattern on the car is no longer a 5 x 114.3 mm but a 5 x 120 mm for this generation.

-The SH-AWD model also includes some interior refinements over the base model and is tuned for slightly firmer suspension and steering feedback.
-It is visually distinguishable from the base model on the exterior by its SH-AWD badge on the trunk, quad exhaust pipes (as opposed to dual exhaust on the base model) and larger air ducts in the front bumper to cool the larger brakes (the base model's turn signal indicators in the bumper extend all the way to the center.)
+The SH-AWD model also included some interior refinements over the base model, and is tuned for slightly firmer suspension and steering feedback.
+The exterior is visually distinguishable from the base model by an SH-AWD badge on the trunk, quad exhaust pipes (as opposed to dual exhaust on the base model) and larger air ducts in the front bumper to cool the larger brakes (the base model's turn signal indicators in the bumper extend all the way to the center.)
 The TL rides on 245/50R17 tires, while the TL SH-AWD has 245/45R18 tires with optional 245/40ZR19 summer performance tires.
 Both models use electric power steering rather than hydraulic, and a revised five-speed automatic transmission (2012+ models received the 6-speed automatic) featuring shift paddles on the steering wheel is standard equipment for both models.

+2010

 For the 2010 model year, Acura announced that a 6-speed close-ratio manual transmission would be available for the SH-AWD model.
 For this manual transmission model, Acura designed a new self-adjusting dual-mass clutch system for increased holding power and improved modulation compared to the previous generation.
 Additional differences from the automatic transmission SH-AWD model include more aggressively tuned front dampers and springs, stiffer engine and transmission mounts, unique Electric Power Steering (EPS) tuning, hill start assist, and improved front/rear weight distribution.